stefanhaustein/android-tone-generator/README.md

-# ate
+# Android Tone Generator

-Android Tone Generator
+A simple tone generator library for Android >= 21.